 How does it do that?

 A piece of equipment known as a magnetron is used to generate the radio waves employed by the radar system.
-It actually produces microwaves (which are very high-frequency electromagnetic waves) very similar to those your microwave oven churns out but much more powerful because they have to travel over huge distances.
+It actually produces microwaves (which are very high-frequency electromagnetic waves) very similar to those your microwave oven churns out but are much more powerful since they have to travel vast distances.

-During this time, the antenna switches from an emitter to a receiver — usually, antennas emit radio waves for a few thousands of a second then wait for reflections up to several seconds at a time before transmitting again.
-While it’s emitting, an antenna cannot receive and vice-versa.
-A piece hardware known as a duplexer switches the antenna between these two roles.
-The waves picked up by the antenna are fed to a computer that processes them and displays them in a way that an operator can understand — these are the blips you see on Hollywoodian radar-green screens, and the line is the direction the antenna is pointing at.
+During this time, the antenna switches from an emitter to a receiver — usually, antennas emit radio waves for a few thousandths of a second, then wait for reflections for up to several seconds at a time before transmitting again.
+This is because an antenna cannot recieve whilst emitting, and vice-versa.
+A piece of hardware known as a duplexer switches the antenna between these two roles.
+The waves picked up by the antenna are fed to a computer that processes them and displays them in a way that an operator can understand — these are the blips you see on Hollywoodian radar-green screens, and the line is the orientation of the antenna.
 This step also involves filtering out surplus information (or noise) such as reflections from the ground, buildings or other elements that don’t need tracking.

 But my eyes can’t see everything — can radar do that?

 No. By definition radar requires an echo to be formed by an object so it can detect it, so surfaces that absorb radio waves or allow them to pass right through can’t be picked up by these systems.
 Military research has also shown that certain fuselage shapes tend to redirect radio waves as opposed to reflecting them, which would make a vehicle, airplane or ship partially or fully invisible to radar.